Get access to exclusive updates, the latest news and the inside scoop 🍨

 While any merchant can download the TikTok application and create enthralling video ads for their store’s products, retailers on Shopify will need to request early access to make use of the Shopping feature specifically.

-TikTok Shopping is currently available to merchants in the United States and the United Kingdom.
+Note: TikTok Shopping is currently available to merchants in the United States and the United Kingdom.

 Want to know more?
 Here's everything you’ll need to know about TikTok Shopping, including why it might be your ticket to virality among Gen Z and how to join the first wave of merchants to implement the new shopping experience into their business.